Quinty-Quest-Bounty/sc-quinty/SC.md

 ## Project Overview

-Quinty is an on-chain task bounty DAO built on the Somnia Testnet.
-It operates as a trustless platform where creators post bounties with 100% escrow in STT, solvers submit blinded solutions (via IPFS) to protect intellectual property, and disputes/expiries are resolved through decentralized DAO voting ("pengadilan DAO") with staking (0.0001 STT).
+Quinty is an on-chain task bounty built on the Somnia Testnet.
+It operates as a trustless platform where creators post bounties with 100% escrow in STT, solvers submit blinded solutions (via IPFS) to protect intellectual property, and disputes/expiries are resolved through decentralized voting ("pengadilan ") with staking (0.0001 STT).
 Users can act as "hakim" (judges) by staking to vote on top submissions, earning rewards for accurate votes.
 The project encompasses:

 - **Backend/Smart Contracts**: Written in Solidity using Hardhat for development, testing, deployment, and verification.
 Contracts are modular for easy extension.
 - **Frontend**: A Next.js application with Web3 integration for user interactions, voting, and IPFS uploads.